-A second option accepting client payments is to go through a payment gateway.
-Payment gateways are softwares that through which e-commerce sites connect with their financial institution.
+A second option for accepting client payments is to go through a payment gateway.
+Payment gateways are software through which e-commerce sites connect with their financial institution.
 While some gateways, such as Authorize.net, require that you have an active merchant account, others such as PayPal and Google Checkout do not make a merchant account a prerequisite.

 Some of the functions of payment gateways include:

 Many sites, such as Ballet Barre’s online store, use the power of merchant accounts and payment gateway in combination to provide customers with the broadest set of alternatives for rendering payment.